Sport in Scotland: Hurling

 Hurling is a close relative of the indigenous Scottish sport of shinty, and there is an annual international between Scotland's shinty players and Ireland's hurlers, using composite rules.
-The traditional forms of hurling played in Antrim and Donegal, where many of Scotland's Irish immigrants originate from, were closest to Scottish shinty, and were at one point almost indistinguishable.
+The traditional forms of hurling played in Counties Antrim and Donegal, where many of Scotland's Irish immigrants originate from, were closest to Scottish shinty, and were at one point almost indistinguishable.

-The Ireland hurling plays an annual international against a Scottish shinty side under composite rules.
+The Ireland national hurling team plays an annual international against a Scotland national shinty team under composite rules.

-Camogie is also played to a low level.
+Camogie is also played to a basic level.
 Currently, there is only one hurling/camogie club in Scotland, Ceann Creige, which was established in 2019.

 Handball

 Horseracing

 As of 2020 Scotland has 5 BHA licensed racecourses.
 Hamilton Park races solely on the flat, Kelso and Perth provide jump racing under National Hunt Rules, while Ayr and Musselburgh are dual purpose courses providing both flat and jump racing.
 The flat racing course at Lanark was closed in October 1977.

 Point-to-point racing over jumps for amateur riders takes place at Overton in Lanarkshire and at Friars Haugh and Mosshouses in the Borders.
-The point-to-point course Balcormo Mains in Fife was used for an annual fixture in 2019 but after the 2020 fixture was closed due to Covid-19 lockdown it was announced that the course would close with immediate effect.
+The point-to-point course Balcormo Mains in Fife was used for an annual fixture in 2019 but after the 2020 fixture was closed due to COVID-19 lockdown it was announced that the course would close with immediate effect.

 The main meeting held is the Scottish Grand National, held over 4 miles and half a furlong at Ayr each April.

 One of the most valuable flat handicaps in Europe is the Ayr Gold Cup held over 6 furlongs at Ayr each September.